egarpor/quotes/README.md

 ## Overview

 Random quotes directly from `R`!
-A collection of quotes for a variety of topics and from renowned personalities, useful for illustrating text mining analyses.
+A collection of quotes for a variety of topics and from renowned personalities.
+Useful for illustrating text mining analyses.

 ## Install